Terpenes

 These terpenes often add character and complexity.

-Supporting terpenes may not always be dominant, but they can help explain why two similar products still smell or feel different.
+Supporting terpenes may not always be dominant, but they can help explain why two similar products still smell or read differently.

 Humulene